marianogutierrez/PythonStackMachine/README.md

     printed to standard out.
 Otherwise, the instruction continues as normal.
     If aat anytime the users skip command for an unconditional jump occurs and produces a negative line, an error is raised.
-An error is also raised whenever memory attemped to be accessed is inavlid, i.e. the memory in the stack machine instantiated does memory in the nedex requested a.k.a a null access.
+An error is also raised whenever memory attemped to be accessed is invalid, i.e. the memory in the stack machine instantiated does memory in the nedex requested a.k.a a null access.